soniabaee/MEDIRL-EyeCar/README.md

 ## Requirements

-The simplest way to clone the development environmen is with the `anaconda-project` and `conda-env` systems; these can be installed with [Anaconda](https://www.anaconda.com/) with the command
+The simplest way to clone the development environment is with the `anaconda-project` and `conda-env` systems; these can be installed with [Anaconda](https://www.anaconda.com/) with the command

 ```bash